hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 hpe-nvme-storage                     kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  56d
 hpe-ssd-storage                      kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  56d

-$ k﻿ubectl  get volumesnapshotclasses
+$ kubectl  get volumesnapshotclasses
 NAME                                 DRIVER        DELETIONPOLICY   AGE gl-sbp-frank-gl1-sstor01             csi.hpe.com   Delete           56d
 ```

-HPE CSI driver for K8s and Kasten K10 has been a supported data management solution through the [joint partnership between HPE and Veeam](https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10).
-In the following sections, I will first deploy Kasten k10 to the cluster.
-Then I will describe how to use Kasten K10 with the volume snapshot capability from HPE CSI driver for K8s to backup and restore persistent volumes of the stateful applications running in the cluster.
+[The joint partnership between HPE and Veeam](https://www.kasten.io/kubernetes/resources/blog/kubernetes-backup-with-hpe-csi-and-kasten-k10) supports HPE CSI driver for K8s and Kasten K10 as a data management solution for K8s backup and recovery.
+The following sections will show you how to install Kasten K10 on the cluster and how to use it with HPE CSI driver for K8s to backup and restore the persistent volumes of the stateful applications running in the cluster using volume snapshots.

 ### Prerequisites